 As silly as this sounds, but most people find their identity in objects rather than in themselves.
 It’s a bit more obvious in women than in men.

 Our materials matter to us so much that it has the power to control our self worth, it controls our mood, and in some cases it even controls our association.
 In some extreme cases, once that item is gone or lost that person may suffer a mild identity crisis.

-By adopting a minimalist style, it challenges you to not find your identity with objects that will expire, but within ourselves.
+Adopting a minimalist style challenges you to not find your identity with objects that will expire, but within yourself.